thisiscmt/BookmarkBrowser/README.md

 * [Gulp](https://gulpjs.com)

-For those interested: yes, Mozilla has developed a version of [Firefox for iOS](https://www.mozilla.org/en-US/firefox/mobile).
+Postscript: Yes, Mozilla has developed a version of [Firefox for iOS](https://www.mozilla.org/en-US/firefox/mobile).
 Unfortunately, I'm disappointed at how user-unfriendly it is: opening new tabs is cumbersome, as is scrolling through your bookmark hierarchy to find the one you want.
 It's just not nearly as easy to use as mobile Safari.